2005 Orange Bowl

 Pro Player Stadium in Miami Gardens, Florida, hosted the Orange Bowl.

 The 2005 Orange Bowl was the BCS National Championship Game of the 2004 NCAA Division I-A football season and was played on January 4, 2005, at Pro Player Stadium in Miami Gardens, Florida.
 The game matched the USC Trojans against the Oklahoma Sooners.
 Both teams entered with undefeated, 12–0 records.
-Despite only being a 1-point favorite, USC defeated Oklahoma by a score of 55–19, led by quarterback Matt Leinart.
+Despite only being a 1-point favorite, USC defeated Oklahoma by a score of 55–19 to repeat as national champions and clinch their first consensus national title since 1972, led by quarterback Matt Leinart.
 ESPN named Leinart's performance as one of the top-10 performances in the first ten years of the BCS system.

 The game featured many firsts regarding the Heisman Trophy.
 It was the first college game to have two Heisman winners on the same field (and on opposite teams): Leinart won the 2004 Heisman Trophy, which was awarded in the month prior to the Orange Bowl, and Oklahoma quarterback Jason White had won the award the previous season.
 The game also featured four of the five Heisman finalists of 2004: Leinart (winner), Oklahoma running back Adrian Peterson (first runner-up), White (second runner-up) and USC running back Reggie Bush (fourth runner-up); Bush would win the award the following season (although USC returned its copy of Bush's trophy and Bush forfeited the award following the institution of NCAA sanctions in 2010 but was returned to him in 2024).

 On June 10, 2010, USC was forced to vacate all games from December 2004 to the end of the 2005 season among other sanctions as the result of an NCAA investigation into the school's football and men's basketball programs.
 NCAA investigators released a report stating that a USC player, Reggie Bush, was ineligible beginning in December 2004.
-The NCAA ordered USC to vacate every win in which Bush appeared, including the 2005 Orange Bowl.
+The NCAA ordered USC to vacate every game in which Bush appeared, which included the final two games of the 2004 season (including this game), and every game of the 2005 season.
 The 2005 Orange Bowl is the only BCS National Championship Game ever to be vacated by the winning team.
 However, USC did retain the Associated Press (AP) national title.